SoulSight/Stylus/README.md

 #### Why a Distributed In-memory Infrastructure

 An efficient distributed in-memory key-value store is an essential part of Stylus.
 On the one hand, efficient parallel processing of large graphs requires an efficient storage infrastructure that supports fast random data access of the graph data [1] and the main memory (RAM) is still the most viable approach to fast random access.
 On the other hand, the ever growing size of knowledge requires scalable solutions and distributed systems built using commodity servers are usually more economical and easier to maintain compared with scale-up approaches.
-Particularly, we build our RDF store on top of [Microsoft Trinity Graph Engine](https://www.graphengine.io/), which well meet the requirements discussed above.
+Particularly, we build our RDF store on top of [Graph Engine](https://www.graphengine.io/), which well meet the requirements discussed above.

 #### Why a Strongly-Typed Storage Scheme